 Note: Always consult with your veterinarian when you have a sick animal or one showing signs of heat stress.
 This article and the products & therapies mentioned are not intended to replace the advice of your veterinarian and are not intended to diagnose, treat or cure any animal.
 We have found that the products & therapies mentioned in this article have worked for us in caring for alpacas and they complement the veterinarian's care.
 These protocols have worked for us in the prevention of heat stress in our herd.
+Our goal is to give information that will help other farmers & ranchers with their alpacas.

-The safe and proper use of any natural or holistic product or even medication from the feed store or from your veterinarian is the sole responsibility of the user.
-Be smart and read all the directions.
-Prevention is the key to heat stress issues!
+The safe and proper use of any natural or holistic product, even medication from the feed store or from your veterinarian is the sole responsibility of the user.
+Be smart and read all the labels & directions.

+Prevention is the key to heat stress issues.